Setting Up CI/CD for MERN: My GitHub Actions Journey

 key: ${{ runner.os }}-node-${{ hashFiles('**/package-lock.json') }}

-The Real Benefit Isn't Speed
+The Real Benefit Is Not Speed

-The real benefit is confidence.
+The real benefit is feeling confident.

-I Still Watch It Run Sometimes
+I Still Watch It Sometimes